wgroeneveld/opbtest/README.md

 This will replace all `call procname` statements with dummy statements, hence never actually executing the procedure.

 You can replace your own statements with `replace(statement_to_replace, statement_to_replace_with)`.

+#### Injecting register values

+Before calling `execute()`, you can preload register values using `setreg()`.
+For instance, `.setregs({"s5": 2, "s6": 3})` will preload register s5 with value 2 and register s6 with value 3.
+Psm statements like `output s5, 0` will load 2 into output port 0, because register s5 is preloaded.

+#### Injecting input values

+Before calling `execute()`, you can preload input port values using `mockinput()`.
+For instance, `.mockinput(0, 4)` will preload input port 0 with value 4.
+Psm statements like `input s0, 0` will load 4 into register s4.
+opbtest acutally replaces the statement with `load s0, 4`, so no actual input statements will be processed.